Meet the team: Francesca

 We’re sure that you’ll enjoy building your reading skills with the Coffee Break Reading Club.

 ¡Es intraducible!
-Our 10 favourite untranslatable Spanish words
+Our 10 favourite untranslatable words in Spanish

 Have you ever learned a new word in a different language and wondered how on earth you would translate it into English?
-Have you then started to doubt your translation skills, thinking that you no longer even know your own language very well?
+Have you then started to doubt your translation skills, thinking that you no longer even know your language very well?
 Well… fear not!
-In every language there are words which are ‘untranslatable’, meaning that they cannot be translated into another language using just a single word.
+There are a lot of untranslatable words in Spanish.

-Often, the reason for a word’s ‘untranslatable-ness’ is rooted in the cultural differences between the speakers of each language, as some cultural concepts which exist in the Spanish-speaking world simply don’t exist in the English-speaking world, for example.
+Often, the reason for a word’s ‘untranslatable-ness’ is rooted in the cultural differences between the speakers of each language, as some cultural concepts which exist in the Spanish-speaking world simply don’t exist in the English-speaking world.

 1) Estrenar